 The Company is a no liability company and is domiciled and incorporated in Australia.
 The principal activity of the Consolidated Entity during the course of the financial year was gold exploration.
 The Company's exploration centres are situated in the Tanami Desert straddling the Western Australian and Northern Territory border.
-The Company's main undertaking, the Central Tanami Project ("CTP") in the Northern Territory is located adjacent to the Tanami Track approximately 90 kilometres east of Coyote and is the subject of an unincorporated joint venture with Northern Star Resources NL.
+The Company's Coyote Gold Project ("Coyote"), placed on care and maintenance in April 2013, is located in Western Australia and consists of a 350,000 tonnes per annum carbon-in-leach treatment plant, leased to ABM Resources NL for 12 months commencing 14 July 2015, and the surrounding Western Tanami Tenements.
+The Company's principal asset, the Central Tanami Project ("CTP") in the Northern Territory is located adjacent to the Tanami Track approximately 90 kilometres east of Coyote and is the subject of an unincorporated joint venture with Northern Star Resources NL.